No-Bake Hemp Seed Brownies

 Stack of 4 no-bake hemp see brownies topped with chocolate frosting with more brownies scattered in the background.

-• No-bake recipe!
-All you’ll need is a food processor.
+• They’re an easy no-bake recipe.
+All you need is a food processor.

-• This recipe is vegan, oil-free, gluten-free and has no added sugar (date-sweetened).
+• The recipe is vegan, oil-free, gluten-free and naturally sweetened with dates.

 Hemp seeds, walnuts, cocoa powder, salt and vanilla in bowls.
 Each ingredient is labelled with text.